radRoy/imageProcessTif/README.md

 = Yen

 Conclusion: Since 'Otsu' thresholding was used before and Thomas Naert reported it to work the best, I will use the Fiji built-in Otsu thresholding algorithm.

--------------------------------------- above is ordered and clean ----------------------------

-## <u>3D U-Net training data set formatting / creation (HDF5 files)</u>

-TBD: Archive this information for documenting how the relevant dataset was created.

-TBD: Then, reference this archived text file under the relevant dataset in the **datasets overview** section.

-Refer to (above listed) link about [Combining multiple channels/timepoints into a hyperstack in Fiji](https://cbmf.hms.harvard.edu/avada_faq/fiji-hyperstacks/).
-Following this procedure specimen-wise:

-Creating the label input data set:
-- copy the label image as many times as there are autofluorescence channels in that imaging batch (e.g., 3 channels - 405, 488, 561).
-This mimicks 3 channels to the 3D U-Net, because (when using binary loss functions) per raw input channel, U-Net requires 1 corresponding label data set.
-Since there is only 1, the same, intended correct (organ) segmentation for all 3 (autofluorescence) channels, the label has to be copied for creating the HDF5 data set used for training U-Net.
-- start with the procedure written on above linked website - choose the n (e.g., 3) label copies, mimicking n channgels, as images to import.
-- follow the link above for further steps (creating a tif hyperstack).
-- when saving the tif (hyper)stack~ to HDF5, call the "label_internal_path" `/label`.
-Consider the formatting  specified in pytorch-3dunet's README (C, Z, Y, X).

-Creating the raw input data set:
-- No step required, here.
-(No copying or similar required.
-There are already n (e.g., 3) (autofluorescence) channels available for the raw input data.)
-- start with the procedure written on above linked website - choose the n (e.g., 3) raw (autofluorescence) input channels as images to import.
-- follow the link above for further steps (creating a tif hyperstack).
-- when saving the tif (hyper)stack~ to HDF5, call the "raw_internal_path" `/raw`.
-Consider the formatting  specified in pytorch-3dunet's README (C, Z, Y, X).